 For convexification purposes, the conforming DT seems to be a good solution upon first examination, and was one of the original techniques Williams proposed for the problem.
 One of the main benefits is that since a conforming DT is actually a DT of a larger point set, it must be acyclic.
 On closer inspection, we can see that conforming DTs have a number of potential weaknesses.
 First, if the original mesh was not a DT, we may need to completely re-triangulate it.
 This means that internal structures of the mesh, which may have been carefully designed by the modeler, are potentially lost.
-In addition, the available experimental evidence [12] suggests that a considerable number of Steiner points may be necessary.
-Part of the problem is that when a face $f_i$ is pierced by the DT, adding a local point p to resolve this issue can potentially result in modifications to the mesh deep within the triangulation, not just in the neighborhood of the point p.
+In addition, the available experimental evidence [3] suggests that a considerable number of Steiner points may be necessary.
+Part of the problem is that when a face f_i is pierced by the DT, adding a local point p to resolve this issue can potentially result in modifications to the mesh deep within the triangulation, not just in the neighborhood of the point p.
 Another potential issue with using a conforming DT is the lack of available robust codes for the computation.
 This is an issue that we expect soon to be resolved, with advances under way in the computational geometry community.

 The constrained DT (Figure 1(d)) is a different way to resolve the problem of respecting a given set of faces.
-While in a conforming DT we only had to make sure that each given face $f_i$ can be represented as the union of a set of faces in the conforming DT, for a constrained DT we insist that each face $f_i$ appears exactly as a face in the tetrahedralization.
-In order to do this, we must relax the empty-circumsphere criterion that characterizes a DT; thus, a constrained DT requires a modification to the empty-circumsphere criteria in which we use the input faces $\{f_i\}$ as blockers of visibility and empty-circumsphere tests are computing taking that into account.
+While in a conforming DT we only had to make sure that each given face f_i can be represented as the union of a set of faces in the conforming DT, for a constrained DT we insist that each face f_i appears exactly as a face in the tetrahedralization.
+In order to do this, we must relax the empty-circumsphere criterion that characterizes a DT; thus, a constrained DT is not (in general) a Delaunay tetrahedralization.
+The definition of the constrained DT requires a modification to the empty-circumsphere criteria in which we use the input faces $\{f_i\}$ as blockers of visibility and empty-circumsphere tests are computing taking that into account.
 That is, when performing the tests, we need to discard certain geometry when the sphere intersects one (or more) of the input faces.
-We refer the reader to [32] and [16, Chapter 2] for a detailed discussion.
+We refer the reader to [17] and [6, Chapter 2] for a detailed discussion.
 In regions of the mesh "away from" the input faces, a constrained DT looks very much like a standard DT.
-In fact, they share many of the same properties [30].
+In fact, they share many of the same properties [16].

 Because we are not allowed to add Steiner points when building a constrained DT, they have certain (theoretical) limitations.
 A particularly intriguing possibility is that it may not be possible to create one because some polyhedra cannot be tetrahedralized without adding Steiner points.
-(In fact, it is NP-complete to decide if a polyhedron can be tetrahedralized without adding Steiner points [27].)
+(In fact, it is NP-complete to decide if a polyhedron can be tetrahedralized without adding Steiner points [13].)
 Further, constrained DTs suffer from some of the same issues as conforming DTs in that they may require re-triangulation of large portions of the original mesh.
-While it may be possible to maintain the Delaunay property on the "internal" portions of the mesh, away from the boundary faces, it is unclear what effect the non-Delaunay portions of the mesh.
-At this point, some practical issues related to constrained DTs are an area of active investigation [30, 33]; to our knowledge, there is no reliable code available for computing them.
+While it may be possible to maintain the Delaunay property on the "internal" portions of the mesh, away from the boundary faces, it is unclear what effect the non-Delaunay portions of the mesh near the boundary have on global properties, such as acyclicity, of the mesh.
+At this point, some practical issues related to constrained DTs are an area of active investigation [16, 18]; to our knowledge, there is no reliable code available for computing them.